Jarod Grant

 Jarod Grant (born April 1998) is an American bare-knuckle boxer and mixed martial artist.
-He fights bare knuckle and currently competes in BYB Extreme Fighting Series.
+He currently competes in BYB Extreme Fighting Series.

-He is a former interim BKFC Bantamweight Champion.
+He previously competed in Bare Knuckle Fighting Championship (BKFC), where he is a former interim BKFC Bantamweight Champion.
 As a mixed martial artist, he has competed in the featherweight division.

 Mixed martial arts career

 Grant made his professional MMA career against Ryan Kuse on May 5, 2023, at Gamebred Fighting Championship's event, entitled GFC 4.
 He lost the bout by submission in the first round.

 Bare-knuckle boxing career

 In his BKFC debut, Grant faced Joshua Bourdreaux on September 11, 2020, at BKFC 12.
 He won the fight by second-round technical knockout.

 Grant then faced Christopher Johnson at BKFC 14 on November 13, 2020.
 He won the bout via third-round technical knockout.

-Grant faced Brandon Lambert on February 5, 2021, at BKFC 16: KnuckleMania.
+Grant faced Brandon Lambert on February 5, 2021, at BKFC Knucklemania.
 He won the bout by knockout in the third round.

 Grant faced Travis Thompson at BKFC 18 on June 26, 2021.
 He won the bout by fourth-round technical knockout.